dustinpfister/blog_posts/_posts/threejs-normal-map.md

 ### Be mindful of the version numbers used with three.js

-When I wrote this post I was using r127 of threejs which was a later version of threejs in early 2021.
+When I wrote this post I was using r127 of threejs which was a later version of threejs in early 2021, and the last time I came around to doing a little editing I have found that the examples are still working okay with r135.
 As time goes by yet even more code breaking changes might be made to the library that will cause the source code examples here to no longer work.

 ## 1 - Basic normal map example